 “The Closed Guard” instructional by Bernard Faria follows the modern organizational structure of BJJ DVDs.
 That means you get a four-volume set that runs at about four hours.
 Inside, you’ll find critical instructions on how to get to the closed guard.
 However, instead of the usual pull guard, you get to learn different ways of safely jumping straight into the closed guard.
 OF course, this is all followed by an array of sweeps, armlocks, and chokes of all possible varieties.
 In fact, all four offer intricate ways of chaining together submissions like triangles, armbars, and chokes with come basic and some new and innovative sweeps.
 The best part is that Bernardo also covers grip fighting as well as strategies to retain the closed guard and prevent passing.
 All in all, one of the most well-rounded closed guard instructionals in existence.

 Thomas Lisboa brings us one of the truly best BJJ closed guard instructionals in his “Closed Guard: Back to Basics” DVD set.
 AS the name suggests, it is all about the basics of the closed guard.
 However, if you think that Lisboa is going over white belt level basics, you can’t be more wrong.
 The Fabio Gurgel black belt and elite competitor dissects both fundamental and advanced closed guard strategies down to the very basic, making them ultra-simple.
 Once again, this is a four-part DVD, with a very precise progression throughout.

-Similarly to Faria’s instructional, this Lisboa DVD begins with ways of getting to the closed guard.
+Similar to Faria’s instructional, this Lisboa DVD begins with ways of getting to the closed guard.
 However, instead of jumping, here the confused is on pulling guard, along with all the black belt secrets on braking posture.
-A few submission and sweeps follow, before a look at advanced basics, like Gogoplatas, Brabo chokes and a wide array of accompanying drills.
+A few submissions and sweeps follow, before a look at advanced basics, like Gogoplatas, Brabo chokes, and a wide array of accompanying drills.
 Lots of attacking grip strategies also feature heavily, particularly when it comes to cross-sleeve gripping.
 In the final portion, you can expect chains of attacks that actually form an endless loop from which no opponent can escape.